Interview: Geoff York - Polar Bears International

 What has your personal experience been, working in the Arctic and experiencing the impacts of climate change?

 When I started working in the Arctic, my first summer was 1991.
 And I was doing fisheries work and the Beaufort Sea and that summer, we were trying to use a small boat to get between Canada and Barrow.
-So basically, the entire North Slope of Alaska to track a *dangerous fish turn* white fish, that were using the coastal zone up there.
+So basically, the entire North Slope of Alaska to track Arctic Char and Cisco (also called whitefish), that were using the coastal zone up there.
 And during the entire summer sea ice was no more than four to five miles offshore so we could always see it.
 And we always had drift ice coming and going.
 And we were in fact trapped in a bay by ice that had drifted in for I think 17 days, where we just couldn't go anywhere.
 When I go back now, in the summer, same months, the ice is 400 to 500 miles offshore.
 So, it went from four to 400 just in my career, and that’s a dramatic thing to see.
 If you could imagine that much of a forest disappearing, or that much of a savanna.
 I mean, it would shock people, I think.
 Because sea ice is so distant and far away, people just kind of shrug their shoulders when they see these massive amounts of habitat being lost.
 And perhaps the number is too big, it's hard to wrap your mind around.
 You know, just what a change and how dramatic it actually is.

 How do climate change mitigation and control measures impact polar bear management?

 With polar bears like other large wildlife species, we still have to manage them as we do with so many other things.
 We still have to manage harvests in this case, they are still used by indigenous peoples around the world for food, sustenance and culture.
 We definitely have to manage human disturbance, particularly industrial activities and including shipping, which also brings in tourism.
 With that, we definitely have to monitor for things like disease in the Arctic and for toxics.
-But at the end of the day, we know all of those things are such lower risk to polar bears, then climate and all of those things can and are managed by and large.
+But at the end of the day, we know all of those things are such lower risk to polar bears, than climate and all of those things can and are managed by and large.
 I think we are getting to a time, and this has changed only in the last year or so, where climate in those traditional wildlife management issues are going to crash into each other.
 And what's going on to cause that is populations that are continuing to decline at fairly rapid rates.
-And populations that are starting to enter low numbers, where actions will need to be taken that we thought we'd never have to take in our lifetimes, and particularly around [traditional wildlife management] things like harvest.
+And populations that are starting to enter low numbers, where actions will need to be taken that we thought we'd never have to take in our lifetimes, and particularly around traditional wildlife management - specifically harvest.

 What about other threats to polar bears, like pollution, oil and gas development?

 When I look at things like shipping or offshore oil and gas, or even mining for polar bears, I see it in two different ways.
 When you look at some of those aspects individually specific to polar bears, you can say, 'Well, if they're well managed, a lot of the negative impacts or potential impacts could probably be mitigated'.
 And an example of this would be some of the development that's already occurred on land in Alaska.
 And I would say specific to polar bears.
 They've had a pretty good track record with their mitigation and mitigating their effects.
 But I think that also has spatial limitations.
-So, in Alaska, there's been a push recently to expand and that expansion could, if it were allowed to, you know, go unmanaged, from Point Barrow all the way to Canada, in which case, then you would suddenly have massive habitat fragmentation, you'd have huge potential for disruption of denning in key areas and I think you would have negative impacts to polar bears.
+So, in Alaska, there's been a push recently to expand and that expansion could, if it were allowed to, extend from Point Barrow all the way to Canada, in which case, then you would suddenly have massive habitat fragmentation, you'd have huge potential for disruption of denning in key areas and I think you would have negative impacts to polar bears.
 The same is true when I think of offshore.
 When you think of an oil platform just sitting out the sea by itself and how polar bears might interact or relate to that, in general, like just that by itself, just one, they probably wouldn't care.
 They’re curious, but they quickly realize things that are important to them or not.
 The problem there is the disturbance and disruption of everything else.
 And so, the risk of a spill in the Arctic where there's no possibility to clean it up.
 None.
 No technology exists that has been proven to work in Arctic conditions.
 And the damage that could do to the pretty fragile Arctic ecosystem, that's a pretty massive risk to take.
 You know, two, say there is no spill.
 You still have disturbance, shipping, supporting these rigs going back and forth.
 So, you have tremendous amount of new undersea noise in particular.
 What's that doing to fish?
 What's that doing to the marine mammals, [which] polar bears need to survive?
 I think the real impacts are to them and would trickle up to polar bears.
 In that sense the same is true with mining.
 The same is true with too much tourism, too.
 You're just adding layers of disturbance, layers of noise to what's historically been a very quiet place, a very quiet environment.
 And I don't think we fully understand the potential long-term ramifications of some of that.
 And so, you just have to ask yourself, 'Is it worth the risk?'

 What do you say to those that question polar bears’ classification as marine mammals?

-I think there has been that hope, expressed by some that oh, polar bears will just shift over and live on land like their cousins.
-Do we know you know, nutritionally, physiologically and evolutionarily speaking, that's not going to happen.
+I think there has been that hope, expressed by some that oh, polar bears will just shift over and live on land like their cousins do.
+But we know you know, nutritionally, physiologically and evolutionarily speaking, that's not going to happen.
 Polar bears, you know, have evolved very specifically for life on the sea ice and a diet high in fat.
 And that high fat diet comes from marine mammals.
 It doesn't come from other things like that, and their body over time has truly changed genetically from their brown bear cousins to optimize fat and to be able to, you know, live and be healthy with a diet that would probably kill humans in terms of the composition of it.
 So, we actually have human health people looking at that at aspects of that with polar bears.
 How can they eat such a, you know, unhealthy diet but be so healthy?

 What does this mean for polar bear management?